bkgoksel/fun/docs/phase-four-todo.md

 **Testing:**

-- **TODO:** `terraform plan` and `terraform apply` complete successfully, creating security groups and ElastiCache resources.
+- **DONE:** `terraform plan` and `terraform apply` complete successfully, creating security groups and ElastiCache resources.
-- **TODO:** Lambda function is configured to run in the VPC and can connect to ElastiCache.
+- **DONE:** Lambda function is configured to run in the VPC and can connect to ElastiCache.
-- **TODO:** Backend API successfully connects to ElastiCache Redis (check Lambda logs after API calls that involve caching, ensure no timeout errors).
+- **DONE:** Backend API successfully connects to ElastiCache Redis (check Lambda logs after API calls that involve caching, ensure no timeout errors).
 - **TODO:** Data is being cached and retrieved from ElastiCache (can be verified by observing API response times, `source` field if implemented, or connecting to Redis via an EC2 instance in the same VPC for debugging).

 ## 4. Recipe Data Deployment